AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \label{sec:coins-per-confirmation}

-Given a multi-chain network, could we measure measure block-weight in coins?
+Given a multi-chain network, could we measure block-weight in coins?
 It seems promising and elegant if it works, but does it have any real-world meaning?

 One example where measuring chain-weight in coins does have some meaning is \autoref{sec:conversion-single-root-token} (the SRT context).